MrTuge123/League_of_Legends_Analysis/README.md

 3. **Imputation Strategies and Missing‑Value Handling**
 - **Assessment of missingness:** We found that rows lacking any 25‑minute metric (gold, kills, objectives, etc.) account for roughly **46.58%** of our team‑level data.
 - **Rationale for dropping:** A missing 25‑minute value indicates that the game state wasn’t recorded at that cut‑off, so these rows contain no usable mid‑game information.
-Imputing them would introduce unfounded assumptions, so we removed all records with missing 25‑minute features. ​
+Imputing them would introduce unfounded assumptions, so we removed all records with missing 25‑minute features. ​Below is a visualization of the row count comparison before and after dropping missing values.
+- **Filling in Missing Values** If one of the values was missing in the 25 minute metrics, all the other values for the 25 minute features were missing as well.
+We did not fill in missing values, instead we removed the entire rows.

+<iframe src="images/row_count_comparison.html" width="800" height="600" frameborder="0" ></iframe>

 **Head of Cleaned Data With Relevant Columns:**